metric-vac/BroCode/README.md

 A funny frat house-themed programming language with a Python interpreter.
 Because coding should be fun broskiii

+## Disclamer:
+BroCode is still on the early stages and the code is temporarily obfuscated.
+Once the polished and finalized version is done, then it will be released.

 ## Features

 - **Dynamic typing** - Numbers and strings work seamlessly